matchbookmac/i-bridge/README.md

                     ~~ HTTP POST request options ~~

--h | --hostname  : IP Address for where a-bridge instance is located.
+-h | --hostname  : IP Address for where i-bridge instance is located.
                    Default is the ip for your machine.
 -H | --headers   : Headers for HTTP method.
 Defaults are: